Sava2901/WellFromedPropositionalFormulae/README.md

         ...
     ]
     ```
-   or run the file provided in the repository
+   or use the file provided in the repository

 2. Run the parser:

     ```bash
-    python your_script_name.py
+    python wff.py
     ```

 3. The output will display: